-During a lobectomy, a thoracic (chest) surgeon will remove the abnormal lesion.
-The lesion will then be sent to the laboratory to identify what it is.
+During a lobectomy, a thoracic (chest) surgeon will remove the lobe containing the abnormal lesion and the lymph nodes (glands) connected to that lung.
+The lesion and lymph nodes will then be sent to the laboratory for analysis.
 By finding out the nature of the lesion, your doctor will be able to decide on the best treatment option or management plan for you.